The Parents Flew The Nest

 (Links in this post are affiliate links.
 I will be compensated when you make a purchase by clicking those links.
 See disclosure page for more information.)

-Stone Mountain State Park, NC, is within Wilkes and Alleghany counties.
-The park is located just six miles southwest of the tiny community of Roaring Gap.
 It contains miles of trails, a handful of waterfalls, a dome of exposed granite (which is, of course, Stone Mountain), the old Hutchinson Homestead, a picnic area, a visitor center, and a camping area.
-You can hike, camp, fish, horseback ride, and rock climb in the park.
+You can hike, camp, fish, ride horseback, rock climb, and swim in the park.

 We stayed two nights in the campground and spent a whole day and a half exploring the trails.
-Below are highlights from our time in the state park plus, at the bottom of the post you will find a list of activities that we didn’t do, but you might want to.
+Below are highlights from our time in the state park plus, at the bottom of the post, you will find a list of activities that we didn’t do but you might want to.

 Upper Stone Falls